hjson/hjson/pages/faq.md

 **What should I call this thing?**

-You should/can pronounce it "H-json".
+You should pronounce it H-json ("aitch-jason").

 As for how to pronounce JSON, [watch this](https://www.youtube.com/watch?v=zhVdWQWKRqM).